sasgithub/Data_Analytics_cs/case-study/data/asym_data.md

 **Type:** R Data Frame

+**Description**
+Summary of directional ride asymmetry between station pairs.
+Each row includes ride counts in both directions and an asymmetry ratio.

 **Data Origin**
 Loaded from the CSV file `asymmetry.csv`, which was generated as a summary of directional ride imbalances between pairs of stations.